danfayal/ESP32memCARDlink/README.md

 # Main Objective

-The goal of this project is to use the amazing memCARDuino by ShendoXT through a simple web application.
+The goal of this project is to use the amazing MemCARDuino by ShendoXT through a simple web application.
 It leverages the standard Web Bluetooth API and an ESP32 board acting as a BLE UART device, making it compatible with Android devices.
 It's an alternative to Python scripts and the incredible MemcardRex by Shendo.

 # Purposes